Updated November 19, 2019

 Fleshing Out Your Technology Roadmap

 Diagramming a roadmap is fairly easy.
-In order to properly design the future of the IT department, you must also flesh out the details of the plan.
+To properly design the future of the IT department, you must also flesh out the details of the plan.
 While some elements of the roadmap may seem obvious, the exercise of writing them out and justifying each step will organize your thoughts and inspire new strategies for success.

-- Cost and Duration: Excess costs and delays are common, but estimated costs and durations will help you budget for the future.
+Cost and Duration: Excess costs and delays are common, but estimated costs and durations will help you budget for the future and get buy-in today.

 President Dwight D. Eisenhower once said, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
 Things are going to change throughout the year, and it is impossible to predict what twists and turns lie ahead.